donkirkby/live-py-plugin/README.md

              mkdir ~/.eclipse/org.eclipse.platform_3.7.0_155965261/dropins
              cp live-py_1.0.0.201206132219.jar \
              ~/.eclipse/org.eclipse.platform_3.7.0_155965261/dropins
-3. Restart Eclipse.
+4. Restart Eclipse.
-4. Open any Python file.
+5. Open any Python file, and add a comment like this:

+        # echo on
    You should see an extra column next to the line numbers that shows the results of any code that runs.
 It may be less distracting to turn off the line numbers.

 Uninstalling
 ------------